- Entry requirements: Relevant 2:1 degree or equivalent

 You will need a 2:1 in Music or a closely aligned subject.
 You will also have to provide a sample of written work e.g. an undergraduate assignment.

-If you hold a bachelor’s degree or equivalent, but don’t meet the entry requirements for a master’s degree at Liverpool, a pre-master’s, delivered by our partner, University of Liverpool International College, can help you gain a place.
-Although there’s no direct pre-master’s route to this MRes, completing a pre-master’s pathway can guarantee you a place on many other postgraduate courses which may interest you.
+If you hold a bachelor’s degree or equivalent, but don’t meet our entry requirements, a Pre-Master’s can help you gain a place.
+This specialist preparation course for postgraduate study is offered on campus at the University of Liverpool International College, in partnership with Kaplan International Pathways.
+Although there’s no direct Pre-Master’s route to this MRes, completing a Pre-Master’s pathway can guarantee you a place on many other postgraduate courses at The University of Liverpool.

 You'll need to demonstrate competence in the use of English language.
 International applicants who do not meet the minimum required standard of English language can complete one of our Pre-Sessional English courses to achieve the required level.